 |Improved Ill-Fortune (Su)||Prerequisite(s): Ill-Fortune gambler gambit

 By spending a luck point, as a swift action, a gambler steals all the luck a creature possesses and gives it all of his bad luck.
 If he makes a successful attack (successful attack roll, and/or a failed saving throw), he permanently negates any and all luck bonuses the target benefits from and negates any luck penalties the gambler currently suffers from.
-In addition, any action the opponent takes has a 50% chance of failing.
+In addition, any action the opponent takes has a 50% chance of failing that lasts for a duration of 1 round plus 1 round per three gambler levels.
 A successful Will saves (DC 10 + half of the gambler’s level + his Charisma modifier) negates this effect.
 The curse bestowed by this ability cannot be dispelled, but it can be removed with an esuna spell.

 |Lucky Strike (Ex)||Prerequisite(s): Fortune’s Strike gambler gambit